 Liquidity: The Foundation structures its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 To achieve this, the Foundation forecasts its future cash flows and monitors its liquidity on a monthly basis.
-Financial assets consists of cash and contributions receivable.
-The Foundation had \$477,895 and \$448,123 of financial assets available to meet general expenditures within one year as of September 30, 2021 and 2020, respectively.
+Financial assets consists of cash.
+The Foundation had \$467,958 and \$477,895 of financial assets available to meet general expenditures within one year as of September 30, 2022 and 2021, respectively.